redpen-cc/redpen-doc/README.md

-dv-doc
+redpen-doc
 ==========

-This repository is for the user manual of DocumentValidator.
+This repository is for the user manual of RedPen.

 Requirements
 -------------